-Please note this film is most suitable for an audience of older young people, it deals with the harsh and often aggressive realities of racism.
-While all the Short Cut films are vital and appropriate for our young audience, some do contain upsetting subject matter, so please be mindful of the emotions these films can potentially trigger in young audiences.
+Please note this film deals with the harsh and often aggressive realities of racism and contains strong language.
+While all the Shortcut films are vital and appropriate for a young audience, some do contain upsetting subject matter, so please be mindful of the emotions these films can potentially trigger in young audiences.
 The activities in the Nerve Centre lesson plan below have been developed to allow young people to explore these issues through drama.
 You may choose to deliver all the activities within one department or work cross-departmentally to deliver particular activities.

 A recorded interview with Cornelius Walker, who tells his story in Black Sheep, is available in the Masterclasses section of this website.
 This Q&A webinar was recorded in Oct 2020 as part of our Shortcut Teachers Conference.
 The conversation has been split into 5 bit size masterclasses for your classroom.
 Cornelius discusses in detail each stage of Black Sheep film production and use of the camera as tool of empowerment in highlighting the issues and traumas of racism.